State Variables and Constraints in Thermodynamics of Solids and Their Implications

 \subsection{Distinguishability and indistinguishability of glass solids}

 Treating a specific material is not the focus of this study.
-However, on account of the generality of Corollary 3, we need to mention glass states, for which the present theory must equally hold.
+However, on account of the generality of Corollary 3, it is desirable to demonstrate usefulness of the present theory for glass, for which there are many difficult problems.
 Currently, it is the standard view that glass is a nonequilibrium state.
 A reason for this view is that a glass exhibits different properties depending on the process by which it was obtained.
-Different methods of synthesis produce glasses having different mechanical properties, despite having the same chemical composition \cite{Berthier16}.
-However, if the term ``glass state" is interpreted as referring to a thermodynamic state, this contradicts thermodynamics, as is already discussed in Introduction.
-Researchers dispose this contradiction merely by regarding glass states as nonequilibrium states.
-In addition, it has long been the pervasive view that if we wait for a long time, a glass will crystallize.
-From the present point of view, however, only the conclusion that glasses are equilibrium states is compatible with the principles of thermodynamics.
-Because this is a big issue, the author refrains from giving a full exposition until the next paper \cite{Shirai20-GlassStates}.
-Only the relationship of the glass state with the TC is mentioned below.
+Different methods of synthesis produce glasses having different mechanical properties, despite being the same glass \cite{Note-2}.
+However, if the term ``glass state" is interpreted as referring to a thermodynamic state, this contradicts thermodynamics, as is mentioned in Introduction.
+Researchers dispose this contradiction by regarding glass states as nonequilibrium states.
+However, we have seen in Sec.~\ref{sec:solids} that the process dependence on the obtained properties is a different matter from the principle of thermodynamics that the current properties are determined solely by the current values of TCs.
+Definition 1 always gives an unambiguous criterion for equilibrium.
+If a glass state were nonequilibrium, net work could be extracted by cooling without leaving any effect on the environment.
+This violates the second law of thermodynamics.
+Further details are given in recent papers \cite{Shirai20-GlassStates,Shirai21-GlassSHeat}.
+Here, only a general relationship of the glass state with the TC is mentioned below.